Honda CR-V: First generation (1995)

 The first generation CR-V or RD1 was Honda's first in-house designed sport utility vehicle by Hiroyuki Kawase.

 When the CR-V was introduced in Japan in October 1995 it was sold only at Honda Verno and Honda Primo dealerships and exceeded Japanese government's compact car regulations regarding exterior dimensions (maximum width of 1700 mm, therefore incurred a more expensive annual road tax obligation.

 For the North American market, it was displayed at the 1996 Chicago Auto Show and went on sale in February 1997.

 Upon introduction, the model had only one trim level, which would later be known as the LX model trim; it was powered by the 2.0-litre straight-four B20B.
 Outer dimensions for this engine would be identical to the Integra's 1.8 L engine, but internally the engine had a larger 84 mm bore vs 81 mm for the Integra, to add the extra displacement needed to produce more torque.
 The engine used a one-piece cylinder sleeve construction unique from any other B-series engine.
-The chassis and suspension was largely similar to the 4th-generation Honda Civic Shuttle (Wagon) with a unibody design with fully independent suspension.
+The chassis and suspension were largely similar to the 4th-generation Honda Civic Shuttle (Wagon) with a unibody design with fully independent suspension.
 The vehicle's suspension was double wishbone, while the rear used a trailing-arm-based multilink system.
 The rear seats were able to fold down and integrate with front seats that could fold flat, such that they formed a bed of sorts, about the size of a twin bed.
 Also, a picnic table was stowed in the rear floor area.
 All models featured plastic cladding covering the front bumper, rear bumper, and fender wells.
 In most countries, CR-Vs had a chrome grille; however, in the United States, the grille was made out of the same black plastic as the bumpers.
 The EX included anti-lock brakes and 15-inch alloy wheels over the LX trim.
 Drivetrain options were front-wheel drive or Honda's Real Time AWD.

-Indonesian market CR-V was released in 1999 as a locally assembled model.
-Honda customized the model for sale to include a face-to-face third-row seating, making it a seven-seater vehicle to take advantage of the tax regulations in the country.
+The Indonesian market CR-V was released in 1999 as a locally assembled model.
+Honda customized the Indonesian model to include face-to-face third-row seating, making it a seven-seater vehicle to take advantage of the tax regulations in the country.
 The rear foglamp was also reconfigured as a fourth and fifth brake light.